 - Economic Impact Aid

-- Education of Pupils in Foster Care, Pupils who are Homeless, and former Juvenile Court Pupils now enrolled in a school district
+- Education of Pupils in Foster Care, Pupils who are Homeless, former Juvenile Court Pupils now enrolled in a school district, and Pupils from Military Families

 - Every Student Succeeds Act / No Child Left Behind (Titles I-VII)